TheKing0x9/horri-fold/README.md

 Due to my limited GLSL knowledge, Bloom has not yet been implemented in the shader.

+## License
+Both Horri-Fold and Horri-Fi shaders are licensed under the MIT license.
+The demo assets are licensed under CC0 license.

 ## Credits

   - Thanks to [gizmo199](https://gizmo199.itch.io) for the Horri-Fi Shader.
   - The art in the demo is based on an asset pack by [Ansimuz](Ansimuz.itch.io)
   - The music in the demo is from [Outro Party Music by Buffy](https://opengameart.org/content/outro-party-music).

-Both Horri-Fold and Horri-Fi shaders are licensed under the MIT license.
-The demo assets are licensed under CC0 license.
 ---